JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 “So what can I do?”
 I asked Howie.
 He shrugged and didn’t know and neither did I. So I suggested we just walk to the house where their driveway was and then think it out.

 The house was odd and somewhat “Haunted” but cool in that semi-abandoned sorta way.
-I know one half of the house—the right side—was either owned by or rented out to some Orthodox Jewish family because occassionally my mom would go there and I would tag along.
+I know one half of the house—the right side—was either owned by or rented out to some Orthodox Jewish family because occasionally my mom would go there and I would tag along.
 The kids always looked pasty skinned and would react weirdly to some of the toys and things I would talk about.

 The other side of the house was the weirder place.